Munaf9989/Munaf_full-stack_chatApp/README.md

 1. Developer pushes code to GitHub
 2. Jenkins CI pipeline triggers automatically
 3. Code is scanned (Trivy FS), built, and analyzed (SonarQube)
-4. Docker images for frontend and backend are built and pushed to Docker Hub
+4. Docker images for frontend and backend are built and get trivy scan and pushed to Docker Hub
 5. Jenkins CD pipeline updates Kubernetes manifests with the new image tags
 6. ArgoCD detects the change in the Git repo and syncs the application to EKS